mreider/imgglobalsucks/index.md

 ![img sucks](imgsucks.png)

-Buying travel insurance can be a difficult task.
 My experience with IMG Global has been one of frustration and disappointment.
-This website is dedicated to sharing that experience, highlighting the issues encountered.
+This website is dedicated to sharing that experience.

 If you have questions I am reachable via mreider at gmail dot com.